 📚According to studies done by Google, delays as small as 200ms push users away, so if your website/app is already going to take some time to load, make it either entertaining to watch or at least show a preview of what it’s loading (Skeleton view)

 ☠️ Skeleton views are used to indicate that a screen is loading, they are perceived as being shorter in duration when compared against a blank screen and a spinner.

-🏃♂️When designing skeleton screens, I recommend using motion to further decrease perceived duration time.
-Companies that do this very well are Youtube, Google, Linkedin and Facebook.
+🏃♂️When designing skeleton screens, I recommend using motion to further decrease the perceived duration time.
+Companies that do this very well are Youtube, Google, Linkedin, and Facebook.
 If they are doing it, why aren’t you?

 🧠 Hope this helps!

 Delays as small as 200ms push users away.
 Skeleton views show the user a preview of what to expect before the interphase loads, increasing their waiting time.